Search by

 How do I register with a doctor?

 Most surgeries now offer online registration – once you’ve found your local GP, check their website.
-Check with us too for any recommendations.
+Check with them too for any recommendations.

 If I’m an international student can I open a bank account in the UK?